kamimrcht/webpage/tigs.md

 **Disclaimer:** my goal here is not to formally present the different types of sequences, since such information can be found in the related articles.
 However, if you find a mistake, I'll be glad to have an opportunity to amend the document!

 ## Introduction
 I'll assume you know what's a de Bruijn graph and k-mers in the following.
-In the following figure all the concepts we will need are present:
+In the following figure all the concepts we will need are present.
+Let's assume we deal with 3 datasets (shown using colored circle/star/square), two of them contain a single read, one of them contains two reads.
+We can build the de Bruijn graph from those reads (k=4).
+Remember that only distinct k-mers are present in the de Bruijn graph, so multiplicities are lost.

 <img src="files/intro.png" alt="drawing" width="600"/>

+Other needed concepts:

+* Minimizers.
+Here we will use minimizers computed from the k-mers, with a size (m) of 2.
+* K-mer presence/absence in datasets.
+Under each k-mer I represent whether it is present or not in each of the three datasets using the circle/star/square or an "empty set" symbol if they are absent.

 You'll see that I'll often write down the number of nucleotides of a representation.